Factoring Large Semiprimes.

 Enhancing Efficiency

-The method effectively narrows down the search to the range of possible differences between the primes, which is significantly smaller than brute-forcing all numbers.
-This approach can factor a 50-digit semi-prime in milliseconds on modest hardware.
+The method effectively narrows down the search to the range of possible differences between the primes, which can be significantly smaller than brute-forcing all numbers when the factors are close together.
+In those near-square cases, even large-looking semi-primes can fall quickly on modest hardware.

-The algorithm is non-deterministic, meaning that the specific values of $x$ and $n$ that lead to a correct factorization can vary, and it relies on iterative searching.
-Additionally, the method is inherently parallelizable: each range of potential values for $x$ can be tested simultaneously by different processes or machines, speeding up the overall search.
+The search is also inherently parallelizable: each range of potential values for $x$ can be tested simultaneously by different processes or machines, speeding up the overall search.

 By reversing the process—fixing $x = \lceil \sqrt{pq} \rceil$ and solving for $n$—we can improve speed further: